asmitsharp/cashlens/plan.md

 **Mitigation:**

 - Build normalization matrix on Day 2
+- Use `backend-development:tdd-orchestrator` to ensure comprehensive test coverage
 - Test with real CSVs early
+- Use `golang-pro` to optimize parser performance
 - Fallback: Manual column mapping UI (not implemented in MVP, but schema-ready)

 ### R2: Rule Engine Performance (Probability: MEDIUM, Impact: MEDIUM)